Skip to main content

 Unpacking Processed Foods

-By Heather Knutson, MS, RD, CSO, LD July 22, 2024Nutrition Education Services Center Blog, PearlPoint News
+By Heather Knutson, MS, RD, CSO, LD July 22, 2024Nutrition Education Services Center Blog

 As an oncology dietitian, I have long described processed foods as being on a spectrum.
 For example: on one end of the spectrum you have a whole apple; somewhere in the middle you have dried apples, applesauce, and apple juice; and on the opposite end of the spectrum you have foods such as apple candies or apple pastries.
 All of those foods contain apple, but they all have been processed to different degrees and all contain a varying level of nutrition.
 It is not black and white.
 There is not simply unprocessed food or processed food, but a wide grey middle area that exists.
 Many Americans are aware that “processed” foods can be less nutritious than unprocessed foods.
 But at what point of processing and adding additional ingredients like excess salt, fat and sugar does food become more harmful than helpful to us?
 Until recently, we didn’t have guidance that reflects the spectrum of processed foods to use to make healthy food choices.